How to Apply

 To apply for the Dual Degree Program, you will need to create two separate online accounts and then submit two separate, complete applications - one for the MS in Genetic Counseling program and another application for the Ph.D. in Human Genetics.
 You will need to use a different email address for each application.
 If you try to use the same email address for the second application you will get an error message indicating you are trying to create a duplicate account.
 For each application, indicate in the appropriate check box that you are applying for the Dual Degree Program.
 You should also note that you are applying to the Dual Degree Program in each of your personal statements.
 Though you will submit two applications, you should only be responsible for one application fee.
-To do this, you must indicate, for the first application you submit, that you will pay the application fee by credit card; then, for the second application, indicate that you are requesting a Departmental fee waiver.
-Please email John Quillin to notify him that you have requested waiver of the second application fee.
+To do this, you must pay for the first application you submit; then, for the second application, please email firstname.lastname@example.org to request a waiver code and use that in lieu of payment for the second application fee.
+Let the graduate school know you are applying for the dual degree program in human genetics and genetic counseling when requesting your waiver for the second application.

-After completing the online applications, documents such as official transcripts or resumes that cannot be submitted electronically should be sent to the following address.
+After completing the online applications, documents, such as official transcripts that cannot be submitted electronically, should be sent to the following address:

 Virginia Commonwealth University

 Richmond, Virginia 23284-3051

 All decisions regarding admission to the program are made by a committee of faculty members from the participating training programs in Human and Molecular Genetics.
 After you have submitted your application, any questions about its status should be directed to the portal email@example.com for the PhD application and to Rachel Gannaway for the MS Genetic Counseling application.